starwavelin/AlgoReviewBook/ch03/insertionSort.md

 ### Notes
 Time Complexity:
 Worst: O(n^2)
-Best: O(n)
+Best: O(n) comparions and O(1) swap.
-Best case O(n) will occur if the given numbers are already sorted in ascending order, then we only loop the nums and no insertions involved.
+Best case O(n) will occur if the given numbers are already sorted in ascending order, then we only loop the nums and no insertions involved; or there is just one element needs to be inserted into front.
 That said, Insertion Sort will be efficient if the given numbers are pretty much ordered.